 Cost Insights analyzes and delivers early insights through a customizable dashboard powered by embedded logic and access to the most granular level of activity and costing data.

-CORUS leverages Health Catalyst’s analytics platform and best-of-breed activity-based costing models to help users manage the true cost of care.
+CORUS leverages the Health Catalyst analytics platform and best-of-breed activity-based costing models to help users manage the true cost of care.

 Learn from the Best in Healthcare Data Visualization at Health Catalyst University™ During HAS™ 2017